 you’ll be supporting:

-There are some great benefits to membership – a new world news email from The Bulletin’s Alex Braae, and a copy of our first book if you donate over $80 (with a Spinoff tote bag!).
+There are some great benefits to membership – a new world news email from The Bulletin’s Alex Braae, and a copy of our first book if you donate over $80.
+This will be limited to the first 2000 members to hit this threshold.
 But we have consciously decided to keep the vast majority of our journalism free to all.
-You pay to support that, not to fence it away - to grow that journalism and make it sustainable.
+You pay to support that, not to fence it away – to grow that journalism and make it sustainable.

 If becoming a member isn’t for you or is beyond your means, please keep enjoying The Spinoff for free.

 We have arrived at a point where there are things we’d like to do which we can’t fund commercially.
-After nearly five years, we have a pretty good handle on what the market will support.
+After five years, we have a pretty good handle on what the market will support.
 This is for everything else.
-And, having just won website of the year at the 2019 Voyager Media Awards, and approaching the publication of our first book, it felt like the right time.
+And, having won website of the year at the 2019 Voyager Media Awards, and published our first book, it feels like the right time.

 We will publish an annual overview which details what we did with the membership contributions in April of each year, and regularly communicate with members to explain, and seek advice on, where the money is being spent.

-Not “tell”.
-You will, however, be surveyed about projects or areas of coverage, and have a special email contact to offer story suggestions, tips and feedback.
+Not “tell” – but we do listen and respond.
+You will be surveyed about projects or areas of coverage, and have a special email contact to offer story suggestions, tips and feedback.